 And, unsurprisingly, your gut will really hate you if you cram in a ton of fiber-filled foods at dinner.
 "If the body is not used to large amounts of raw fruits and vegetables (and other food sources of fiber), it will have a hard time adapting," says Majumdar.

 While women need a lot of fiber (25 grams per day, according to the Academy of Nutrition and Dietetics, if you suddenly increase the amount of fiber you're getting every day too quickly, your gut will be sure to let you know.
 (Related: These Benefits of Fiber Make It the Most Important Nutrient In Your Diet)

 "Exercise, exercise, exercise," says Dr. Lee.
 "Being physically active and physically fit is single-handedly the most effective way to keep your GI motility moving, as people with slower GI motility tend to suffer from constipation and or inefficient/incomplete defecation, which produces methane gas, resulting in excessive flatulence."
-(And FYI, whether you're a fan of morning workouts or an evening sweat sesh probably doesn't make a difference when it comes to nighttime gas, says Dr. Lee.)
+Translation: Exercise can help you have healthier, more consistent poops and fart less.
+(And FYI, whether you're a fan of morning workouts or an evening sweat sesh probably doesn't make a difference when it comes to being gassy, she adds.)

 Drinking lots of water also helps.
 Why?
 "Water is a magnet to fiber," says Majumdar.
 As fiber is digested, it absorbs water, which helps it pass through your digestive tract more easily.
 This also helps prevent constipation.
 (Related: What Happened When I Drank Twice As Much Water As I Usually Do for a Week)